sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

         <p align="center"><img src="images/image7.png" class="inline" width="700" height="250"/></p>

-    - Choose AWS Integration under Job settings section from the left navigation panel
+    - Choose the AWS Integration under Job settings section from the left navigation panel

       - Provide IAM role detail under the Service access

-      - Select Use an exisitng role and then select the role starting with mediaconvert-tutorial-xxx-xx
+      - Select Use an existing role and then select the role starting with mediaconvert-tutorial-xxx-xx

         <p align="center"><img src="images/image8.png" class="inline" width="600" height="200"/></p>

-        **Note:** This IAMRole should be same the IAMRoleForMediaConvert which we deloyed via Cloudformation stack under Prerequisite section
+        **Note:** This IAMRole should be the same as the IAMRoleForMediaConvert which we deployed via Cloudformation stack under the Prerequisite section

     - Finally, scroll to the bottom of the page and click Create